 It is used for deep tillage of the soil by breaking up and smoothening the hard surface to provide a tilth of soil structure, which is suitable for the sowing of seeds.
-There are four kind of harrows viz., disc, tine (including spring-tooth), chain-disc and chain harrows.
+There are four kind sowing of seeds.
+There are four kind Fig. 4.1: Disc harrow of harrows viz., disc, tine (including spring-tooth), chain-disc and chain harrows.